EXPLAIN

 Analyzing the Metrics

-In the example above, the cpu_time
+In the previous example, the cpu_time

 is almost as high as the thread_time